Tommy Sylte

 Tommy Sylte (born 27 October 1971) is a retired Norwegian football striker.

-Hailing from Volda, he made his debut for Volda TI in 1988, scoring in his first match.
+Hailing from Volda Municipality, he made his debut for Volda TI in 1988, scoring in his first match.
 Ahead of the 1991 season he joined Hødd, getting his first-tier debut in 1995.
 He went on to play for, and eventually captain, Moss FK from 1996 through 1999 before finishing his career in Hødd.